Matthew S. Rudd Partner

-Matthew Rudd is an Associate at McAndrews and a registered U.S. Patent Attorney with a background in computer engineering.
+Matthew Rudd is a Partner at McAndrews and a registered U.S. Patent Attorney with a background in computer engineering.
 He is an intellectual property (IP) practitioner who helps his clients obtain intellectual property protection and avoid infringement of their competitor’s IP.

 Matthew’s practice includes all aspects of IP law, with a focus on preparing and prosecuting U.S. and foreign patent applications.
-Matthew counsels clients of all sizes, from sole inventors to Fortune 500 companies.
+Matthew counsels clients of all sizes, from solo inventors to Fortune 500 companies.
 He has experience in a variety of technologies, including computer, electrical, telecommunications, mechanical, electromechanical, medical devices, and business methods.
-Additionally, he is experienced at working with clients in the manufacturing, machining, aerospace, and gaming industries.
+Additionally, he is experienced at working with clients in the manufacturing, machining, aerospace, information management, data center, financial technology, and gaming industries.

 Matthew works with in-house counsel and inventors to analyze existing prior art, identify potentially novel and non-obvious elements of projects in the pipeline, package the potentially patentable elements in easy-to-understand patent applications, and work with the patent office to obtain protection.
 He also helps identify potentially problematic competitor patents or patent applications and develop a plan of action to invalidate or avoid if necessary.